fish-shell/fish-shell/doc_src/fish_for_bash_users.rst

 .. code-block:: sh

-  # This "-" is still necessary, because the heredoc is *also* passed over stdin!
+  # This "-" is still necessary - the heredoc is *also* passed over stdin!
   pacman --remove - << EOF
   xterm
   rxvt-unicode